Latvia- a country in the north-central Europe and on the eastern coast of the Baltic Sea.

 Latvia is a democratic, parliamentary republic.
 Legislative power is in the hands of the single chamber parliament (Saeima), which has 100 deputies.
 Parliamentary elections are held every 4 years.
 Latvia head of state, the President, is elected by the Saeima for a period of 4 years.
 The President signs laws, chooses the Prime Minister (who heads the government) and performs representative functions.
 The highest executive body is the Cabinet of Ministers.

-Memberships: European Union (2004), NATO (2004), United Nations Organisation (1991), Organisation for Economic Co-operation and Development – OECD (2016), Council of Europe, World Trade Organisation, Organisation for Security and Co-operation in Europe, - OSCE, Council of the Baltic Sea States, ...
+Member of the Organisation for Economic Co-operation and Development (2016), European Union (2004), NATO (2004), United Nations Organisation (1991), Council of Europe, World Trade Organisation, Organisation for Security and Co-operation in Europe, the Council of the Baltic Sea States, ...

 Latvians are the indigenous people of Latvia, and the Finno-Ugric Livs (or Livonians) are the only indigenous minority.
 Latvia present ethnic mix is largely a result of massive post-war immigration.